PetClinic Monolith Workshop

 git checkout b26f235250627a235a2974a22f2317dbef27338dUsing Docker, start a MySQL database for PetClinic to use:

-docker run -d -e MYSQL_USER=petclinic -e MYSQL_PASSWORD=petclinic -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=petclinic -p 3306:3306 docker.io/biarms/mysql:5.7Next, we will start another container running Locust that will generate some simple traffic to the PetClinic application.
-Locust is a simple load-testing tool that can be used to generate traffic to a web application.
+docker run -d -e MYSQL_USER=petclinic -e MYSQL_PASSWORD=petclinic -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=petclinic -p 3306:3306 docker.io/biarms/mysql:5.7Next, we will start another container running Locust that will generate some traffic in the Spring PetClinic application.
+Locust is a simple load-testing tool.

 ./mvnw package -Dmaven.test.skip=trueNote

-This will take a few minutes the first time you run and will download a lot of dependencies before it compiles the application.
-Future builds will be a lot quicker.
+This command will take a few minutes to complete the first time, because it downloads a lot of dependencies before compiling the application.
+Future builds will be much quicker.

 Once the build completes, you need to obtain the public IP address of the instance you are running on.
 You can do this by running the following command:

-curl http://ifconfig.meYou will see an IP address returned, make a note of this as we will need it to validate that the application is running.
+curl http://ifconfig.meMake a note of the IP address returned by this command, as we will need it to validate that the application is running.